DoctorMcKay/node-steamstore/README.md

 Sends a Steam gift in your inventory to another user.
 The gift will remain in your inventory until the recipient accepts it.
 You can re-send a gift which you've already sent.
 Gifts don't have to be tradable in order to be sent.

+### redeemWalletCode(walletCode[, callback])
+- `walletCode` - The Steam wallet code you want to redeem
+- `callback` - Optional.
+Called when the request completes.
+    - `err` - An `Error` object if the request fails (http error, or response malformed)
+    - `result` - The result of the request.
+An object containing two keys: `EResult` containing a value from `SteamStore.EResult` enums and `EPurchaseResult` containing a value from `SteamStore.EPurchaseResult` enums
+    - `redeemed` - A boolean, true if the wallet code was successfully redeemed

+**v1.4.2 or later is required to use this method**

+Attempts to redeem a Steam Wallet code.